 - ‘Pizzazz Series’ includes white, red, and pink cultivars.
 They are heavy blooming and grow 8 to 10 inches tall.

-Dragon Wings Begonia (Begonia x argenteoguttata ‘Dragon Wings’): This begonia is known for its long blooming period – from spring through until frost without pause.
-It reblooms reliably because it is sterile and does not expend energy on producing seeds.
-The plant grows 2 to 3 feet tall, with tall arching canes and 5 inch long, glossy, deep green leaves and pink or red blooms.
-It will grow well in either sun or shade, and prefers fertile, moist but well-drained organic soil.
+- ‘Dragon Wing’ series is known for its long blooming period and will consistently flower from spring until frost without pause.
+It reliably reblooms because it is sterile and does not expend energy on producing seeds.
+They grow 2 to 3 feet tall, with tall arching canes and 5-inch long, glossy, deep green leaves and pink or red blooms.
+It will grow well in either sun or shade and prefers fertile, moist, but well-drained organic soil.

-Tuberous Begonias (B. x tuberhybrida): Tuberous begonias grow best in partial shade.
-The plants need frequent watering and light fertilization, but excess of either causes flower bud drop.
-Tuberous begonias will grow best in the upper Piedmont and mountain areas of South Carolina.
+Tuberous Begonias (Begonia x tuberhybrida): Tuberous begonias grow best in partial shade.
+The plants need frequent watering and light fertilization, but an excess of either causes flower bud drop.
+Tuberous begonias grow best in the upper Piedmont and mountain areas of South Carolina.
 They do poorly in very hot and humid parts of the state.

-Tuberous begonias must be dug up and replanted each year because they will not survive winter cold.
-Dig tubers before frost.
-Cut tops back to within a couple inches of the tubers.
+Tuberous begonias must be dug up and replanted each year because they will not survive the winter cold.
+Dig tubers before the first frost.
+Cut tops back to within a couple of inches of the tubers.
 After drying, pack the tubers in cardboard boxes between layers of vermiculite, peat moss, or wood shavings and store at 45 to 55° F.

 Start tuberous begonias in early spring by setting tubers into shallow flats.
 Keep out of direct sunlight.
 When the roots are established and shoots are about 1 or 2 inches high, move them to pots 4 to 6 inches wide.
 When all danger of frost has passed, move them outdoors to a partially shaded location.

-Rex Begonias (B. rex): Rex begonias are not grown for their flowers, but for their beautiful leaves.
-The leaves can be a kaleidoscope of colors that range in hues of green, red, pink, silver, gray, lavender and a maroon, so deep that it appears black.
-These spectacular begonias grow best in part-shade in rich, moist, well-drained soil.
-They grow well in hanging baskets and other containers.
+Rex Begonias (Begonia rex): Rex begonias are not grown for their flowers, but rather for their beautiful leaves.
+The leaves can be a kaleidoscope of colors that range in hues of green, red, pink, silver, gray, lavender, and a shade of maroon, so deep that it appears black.
+These spectacular begonias grow best indoors or in containers placed in partial shade.
+Rex begonias are rhizomatous plants and are propagated from leaf or stem cuttings.